Higher Dimensional Elliptic Fibrations and Zariski Decompositions: Non negative Kodaira dimension, minimal models, Zariski decomposition and the canonical bundle formula

 \section{Non negative Kodaira dimension, minimal models, Zariski decomposition and the canonical bundle formula}

-We show how standard conjectures in the theory of minimal models imply a birational Fujita-Zariski decomposition for the canonical divisor for elliptic fibrations with non-negative Kodaira dimension.
-We combine properties of two definitions of the Fujita-Zariski decomposition.
-From \cite{Birkar1}, we use the relationship between Fujita-Zariski decomposition and minimal model theory.
-From \cite{Fujita86}, we use the relationship between Fujita-Zariski decomposition and the properties of numerically fixed divisors.
-We show a relationship between the total space and base space of an elliptic fibration through a birational Fujita-Zariski decomposition via the canonical bundle formula in Theorem \ref{general}.
+We prove, assuming standard conjectures in the theory of minimal models, a birational Fujita-Zariski decomposition for the canonical divisor for elliptic fibrations with non-negative Kodaira dimension.
+We use properties of the two definitions of the Fujita-Zariski decomposition.
+From \cite{Birkar1}, we use the relationship between Fujita-Zariski decomposition and minimal model theory; from \cite{Fujita86}, we use the relationship between Fujita-Zariski decomposition and the properties of numerically fixed divisors.
+This, in conjunction with the canonical bundle formula in Theorem \ref{general}, is enough to show a relationship between the total space and base space of an elliptic fibration through a birational Fujita-Zariski decomposition.